Call for applications: 10 MSCA postdoc opportunities with the iC3 team

 Do you want to fully focus on a postdoctoral research project of your own choice for two or three years?

-Do you want to join friendly team doing cutting-edge science at an interdisciplinary polar research hub located in the Arctic?
+Do you want to join a friendly team doing cutting-edge science at an interdisciplinary polar research hub located in the Arctic?

 This is your chance...